What to do when an applicant for an individual health policy failed to complete the application properly

 Yes, you should always submit a claim for benefits.
 If you are a beneficiary, how are you to know that your loved one’s application contained a misstatement before your claim is denied?

-If you have already submitted a claim and your claim has been denied, you may still be able to recover with the help of an experienced life insurance lawyer at the Boonswang Law Firm.
+If you have already submitted a claim and got your life insurance claim denied, you may still be able to recover with the help of an experienced life insurance lawyer at the Boonswang Law Firm.
 Take a look at some of the following examples of wrong information on the application – in our case studies, you will see that our client’s claim was initially denied, then we got our client paid.
 While these are all real-life situations, keep in mind that we cannot guarantee that the result of your matter will be the same.

 Wrong Age on Application